 And this too is controversial, but in this study, they overfed people with mainly carbs and only 75–85% of that extra energy from carbs got converted and stored as fat.
 The people overfed with mainly fats had 85–95% of that energy stored as fat.
 This isn’t as clear cut though, since a later study seemed to show that there is no real difference in fat gain when eating in a surplus with carbs or fats, but it could be worth a try.

-Summary on how to bulk without getting fat
+Summary on how to Gain Muscle without getting fat

 - You might actually be getting lean gains, but you’re feeling bloated, and your stomach is full of food.
 How does your belly look in the morning when it’s empty?